erigontech/erigon/cmd/txpool/readme.md

 [] Add cli options to manage pool limits
-[] Add way for simple introspection - where is tx and why [x] DiscardReasons - user must understand clearly why tx were rejected [] Notify about new pending transactions - we sending more than need [] Hard-forks support (now rules are parsed ones on txPool start) [] Add pool to docker-compose
+[] Add way for simple introspection - where is tx and why [x] DiscardReasons - user must understand clearly why tx were rejected [x] Notify about new pending transactions - we sending more than need [] Hard-forks support (now rules are parsed ones on txPool start) [] Add pool to docker-compose
 [] Add pool (db table) - where store recently mined txs - for faster unwind/reorg.
-[] Save history of local transactions - with 1 day expiration [] Miner - recheck if miner has all EIP-1559 patches [] Miner - to work on state cache
+[] Save history of local transactions - with 1 day expiration [] Miner - recheck if miner has all EIP-1559 patches [] Remote Miner - to work on state cache